VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

 runtime folder), so nothing you do while trying it out will affect any of your "real" models, which will remain untouched in your "models" directory.

-To explore any of the walkthrough scripts, open them in RStudio by navigating in the RStudio "Files" pane to the walkthrough directory, then double-clicking one of the scripts to open it in the RStudio script editor.
-You then select individual lines in script editor and press "Enter" to run that line in the console.
+To explore any of the walkthrough scripts:

+-   Open the script in the RStudio script editor by navigating in the RStudio "Files" pane to the VisionEval/walkthrough directory, then double-clicking one of the scripts.

+-   Select individual lines in script editor and press "Enter" to run that line in the console.
 You should run the lines in order ("walk through them") and not skip any!
+The commented lines (starting with “\#” describe what is going on).

 If things get messed up because you didn't run the walkthrough lines in order, it's usually enough to back up and run the lines you skipped.
 If you need to,